bob-linuxtoys/eedd/plug-ins/hellodemo/readme.txt

 seconds between updates to 'message'.
 Any integer value greater than 0 is accepted.

-message : A broadcast resource that output 'messagetext' every 'period' seconds.
+message : A broadcast resource that outputs 'messagetext' every 'period' seconds.